 In a press release, Blue Air also makes a brief recap of the new services implemented since the takeover of the airline by the company Blue Air Airline Management Solutions.
 Of these we can mention:

-- increasing the fleet from 6 to 8 aircraft, which allows to increase the number of flights on the existing destinations, the introduction of new destinations (Cologne, from 16 June, with 3 frequent / weekly), as well as the reactivation of the charters segment to holiday destinations in Turkey (Antalya, Bodrum), Greece (Rhodos, Zakynthos and Corfu) and Israel (Tel Aviv).
+- increasing the fleet from 6 to 8 aircraft, which allows to increase the number of flights to existing destinations, the introduction of new destinations (Cologne, from 16 June, with 3 frequent / weekly), as well as the reactivation of the charters segment to holiday destinations in Turkey (Antalya, Bodrum), Greece (Rhodos, Zakynthos and Corfu) and Israel (Tel Aviv).

-- Activation of the Joint Check-in system for all flights departing from Henri Coanda International Airport (Otopeni), the procedure that reduces the waiting time of passengers, before traveling by plane.
+- activation of the Joint Check-in system, for all flights departing from Henri Coanda International Airport (Otopeni), the procedure that reduces the waiting time of passengers, before traveling by plane.